jhthompson/jhthompson-blog/_drafts/2018-08-17-interrail-end.md

 <figure class="align-center">
   <img src="/assets/images/interrail/bruges7.jpg" alt="">
-  <figcaption>The day I was there was also a holiday and had a brief parade</figcaption>
+  <figcaption>There was a parade to celebrate a holiday the day I was there</figcaption>
 </figure>

 ***